micaelaneus/strength-as-ccoty/the-lions-remedy-ritual.md

 You roam about the meadow looking for dragonflies or quails but you don’t see any.
 Instead, at the center of the field, you meet eyes with a Lion.
 It locks you into the unblinking, all-knowing power stare that cats learn from the Moon.
 You will have to face it.

 Time stops, yet many moments pass.
 The Lion only looks at you, neither blinking nor moving, and slowly you realize it’s in some kind of distress.
-An irresistible urge to approach the Lion takes command of your feet.
+An irresistible urge to touch the Lion takes command of your body and you begin a slow approach.

 When you reach it, you can tell it’s in an enormous, absolutely soul-crushing amount of pain.
 You reach out to comfort it, feeling the warmth of its body in the sunlight as you caress it around the ears.
 You pick a few small burs out of its coat and feel the nubby line of an old scar under its mane.
 The Lion melts in the face of your compassion, rubbing its face into your hands for more love.

 You instinctively know that the Lion’s remedy lies within its mouth, and therefore you must open the Lion’s jaws.
 It offers no resistance as you gently work your hands over its muzzle, and it willingly cooperates by opening wider and flopping out its tongue.
 You feel its hot breath on your knuckles and its saliva over your wrist as you reach down its throat.